-- Get medical help, and keep all medical records.
+- Get medical care, and keep all medical records.

 - Do not talk to the supermarket’s insurance company or sign anything prior to consulting with a personal injury attorney.

-All fall victims are advised to hire private counsel in order to deal with the supermarket’s attorneys and insurance company.
 The supermarket’s attorneys may sound friendly, but they will do everything to escape liability and pay nothing if possible.
-A personal injury attorney should help preserve the victim’s rights and maximize their payout.
+A personal injury attorney should help preserve your rights and maximize your payout.

 - The defendant sufficiently warned against the falling hazard